-A couple of the most asked questions that I receive, I’ve added to this section to help you as a digital scrapbooker.
-I will continue to add more cool tools here for you.
+A couple of the most asked questions that we receive, we’ve added to this section to help you as a digital scrapbooker.
+We will continue to add more cool tools here for you.

-Adobe Photoshop CC – When I first start as a digital scrapbooker and then designer, I used Photoshop Elements for several years.
-As the business grew, I transitioned to Adobe Photoshop CC and I never looked back.
-I subscribe to their Photography Package which is $9.99 per month and it is really all that I need for this business, and it has taken things to a whole new level in my graphic design work.
+Adobe Photoshop CC – When we first started we used Photoshop Elements for several years.
+As the business grew, we transitioned to Adobe Photoshop CC and we never looked back.
+We subscribe to their Photography Package which is $9.99 per month and it is really all that we need for this business, and it has taken things to a whole new level in digital design work.
 It is so worth the investment to create the best looking digital scrapbook pages.

-Adobe Photoshop CC Free Online Training – Even though I’ve been working in Adobe Photoshop CC for a few years, I recently ran across this amazing training that they offer for free.
+Adobe Photoshop CC Free Online Training – Even though we’ve been working in Adobe Photoshop CC for many years, we recently ran across this amazing training that they offer for free.
 You will find both Beginner and Experienced User tutorials.
-I can’t begin to tell you all the things I have learned so far in these tutorials.
-I highly recommend you take time to go through them, as most are less than 20 minutes, so imagine how your skills will grow if you do just one per day.
+We can’t begin to tell you all the things we have learned so far in these tutorials.
+We highly recommend you take time to go through them, as most are less than 20 minutes, so imagine how your skills will grow if you do just one per day.

 FontBase – If you are looking for your first or even a new Font Manager and Organizer, look no further than FontBase.
 Super easy to use, automatically tracks any font folders you wish, allows you to activate fonts you use all the time and keep less used fonts deactivated, but available with just the click of your mouse and it has a version for both PC and MAC.

-Resize For Web Action by Paislee Press – This is my very favorite action of all time!
-Since I create all of the collection previews and my scrapbook pages in 12″ x 12″ or 3600 pixels x 3600 pixels, that size is much too large for the web.
-With just a few clicks of this magic action, the kit previews and my scrapbook pages, are resized and ready for the web.
+Resize For Web Action by Paislee Press – This is our very favorite action of all time!
+Since we create all of the collection previews and scrapbook pages in 12″ x 12″ or 3600 pixels x 3600 pixels, that size is much too large for the web.
+With just a few clicks of this magic action, the kit previews and scrapbook pages, are resized and ready for the web.

-Shadow Like Me by One Little Bird – This is my go-to set of Shadowing Styles that you see being used on all the collection previews, as well as the pages that I scrap.
-I have the CU (Commercial Use) version, however a PU (Personal Use) version is also available.
+Shadow Like Me by One Little Bird – This is our go-to set of Shadowing Styles that you see being used on all the collection previews, as well as the pages that the designer scraps.
+We have the CU (Commercial Use) version, however a PU (Personal Use) version is also available.